nihui/waifu2x-ncnn-vulkan/README.md

 - https://github.com/Tencent/ncnn for fast neural network inference on ALL PLATFORMS
 - https://github.com/webmproject/libwebp for encoding and decoding Webp images on ALL PLATFORMS
+- https://github.com/libjpeg-turbo/libjpeg-turbo for encoding and decoding JPEG images on ALL PLATFORMS
+- https://github.com/pnggroup/libpng for encoding and decoding PNG images on ALL PLATFORMS
-- https://github.com/nothings/stb for decoding and encoding image on Linux / MacOS
+- https://github.com/zlib-ng/zlib-ng for encoding and decoding PNG images on ALL PLATFORMS
 - https://github.com/tronkko/dirent for listing files in directory on Windows